gfaline/gfaline.github.io/projects.md

 ### MIT AR/VR Hackathon Best AR Award, Fall 2017
 <img src="images/cosplayAR.png" alt="cosplayAR" width="400"/>
 <details>
- We've been making clothing the same way since 1860 using inflexible tissue paper designs.
-Our application scales and superimposes clothing patterns on fabric, greately simplifying making clothes.
+ Humans have been making clothing the same way since 1860 using inflexible tissue paper designs.
+These designs assume a dedicated space that will not be disturbed by animals or other people.
+Our application scales and superimposes clothing patterns on fabric given user input, greately simplifying making clothes and creating a much smoother experiance.
+Through this app, we hope to decrease the barrier or creating clothes at home.
  </details>

  [Youtube](https://www.youtube.com/watch?v=9dUAmJhmx0w)